AnatolyKostarev/cardboardReactJS/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

+### `npm install`

+This command installs a package and any packages that it depends on.

+Then you need to run in the project directory:

 ### `npm start`